josdejong/svelte-jsoneditor/README.md

 The library provides a standalone bundle of the editor via the npm library `vanilla-jsoneditor` (instead of `svelte-jsoneditor`) which can be used in any browser environment and framework.
 In a framework like React, Vue, or Angular, you'll need to write some wrapper code around the class interface.

+Note that the `vanilla-jsoneditor` package contains all dependencies.
+These are purely needed for the TypeScript types that they export.

 Browser example loading the ES module:

 ```html